Setting up Common Information

 "Product Groups" are used to classify your products/grades and are solely for reporting purposes.
 Groups have a parent-child relationship with Product Categories where they are the child.
 Groups are assigned at the product level.

 You have the ability to filter by group on inventory reports.
+For more information, visit our help file here.

 Examples: